Contact

 Office: 5426 Leinweber Computer Science and Information Building

-I am an Associate Professor (effective Sept 1) at the University of Michigan School of Information.
+I am an Associate Professor at the University of Michigan School of Information.
 Previously, I was in the College of Computing and Informatics at Drexel University.
 I hold a PhD in Human-Computer Interaction from Carnegie Mellon University, and a BS in Informatics from the University of California, Irvine.

 My research focuses on improving the role of technology in fostering social connection, building community, and helping people care for one another — with a particular emphasis on how collaborative technology can serve the needs of marginalized populations.
 My projects have focused on such areas as youth mental health, harm reduction, and trauma-informed approaches to health promotion.
-I design and deploy technologies to study their role within everyday social life, including their unintended consequences.
+I work to increase the involvement of marginalized groups in design and deployment of technologies.
+My research has been funded by Google, the National Science Foundation, National Institutes of Health, Michigan Department of Health & Human Services, and Pennsylvania Department of Health.

-I am also passionate about comedy as a strong source of connection.
-I produce, direct, and host Extra Credit Improv, a monthly Ann Arbor comedy show bringing together academic researchers and improvisers.
+I am also passionate about comedy as a source of connection.
+I created, produce, and host Extra Credit Improv, a monthly Ann Arbor comedy show bringing together academic researchers and improvisers.

 The following publications represent my current research priorities.
 For all publications, please visit my Google Scholar profile.